epalzeolithe/DisPro/readme.md

 ```
 ./
 ```
-For to show all commands type this.
+For to show all commands, type this.
 ```
 GoDispatchProxy.bin -help
 ```
-For to show all networks type this.
+For to show all networks, type this.
 ```
 GoDispatchProxy.bin -list
 ```